ranimrabah/accent_detection/README.md

 Audio extraction from public video links is working.

 Accent classification and explanation agents are designed but not fully integrated due to time constraints.

-📌 Note
-This submission demonstrates:

-Mastery of modular agent structure using LangChain.

-Clear planning for audio and language processing pipelines.

-Ability to expand and integrate ML/LLM components with more time.

 🚀 Run Locally:
 git clone https://github.com/ranimrabah/accent_detection.git